pac4j/play-pac4j/README.md

 ### Use client support in your Controller

-To use client support, your controllers must inherit from the JavaController class for a Java application:
+To use client support, your controllers must inherit from classes provided by the play-pac4j framework.

+**For old style routes generator:**

+Your controller must extend the JavaController class for a Java application:

     public class Application extends JavaController {

-or from the ScalaController trait for a Scala application:
+or inherit the ScalaController trait for a Scala application:

     object Application extends ScalaController {

+**For new dynamic style routes generator**

+Your controller must extend the SecureController class for a Java application:

+    public class Application extends SecureController {

+or inherit the Security trait for a Scala application:

+    class Application extends Controller with Security {

 ### Define the supported clients